03 September 2019

-Anna Ellory, author of The Rabbit Girls, made time to write as a single mother and offers her advice to other writers struggling to carve out writing time
+Anna Ellory, author of The Rabbit Girls, made time to write as a single mother and offers advice to others struggling to carve out writing time

 The image of a struggling writer is familiar, a man (mostly) bleeding for their work, or starving for it, making the product of such labours, somehow, or the more literary.
 But what happens when a struggling writer is also a single parent whose child eats their time?

 The poverty is both situational and absolute.
 There is no money, but – just as importantly – there is also no time.

 Virginia Woolf is frequently quoted saying writers need a room of their own, but this writer was just seeking an hour.
 So below I have come up with my top tips for finding that hour.
 Because finding time to write can be a time-consuming task of itself:

 1. Treat time away from the pen/laptop as time in preparation to get back to it.

 Dream away while doing dishes, washing, playing play-doh, cleaning, tidying etc. These are all opportunities for important daydreaming.

 2. Treat anything around you as writing material.

 I was playing with my son in the garden with chalks and I chalked an entire narrative arc across the slabs.
 He didn’t mind because the words also passed as a race-track.
 Remember to take pictures of your creations or jot them down before they are gone.